BU-EC552/EC552_Project_DBLink_Plugin/README.md

 ## Step 3: Cloning this Directory and Installing the Dependencies

 Please be sure to have python 3.8+ and pip installed before proceeding.
-These instructions assume a Windows Computer as the local computer and a Linux environment for the AWS EC2 instances.

 ### UniProt Plugin Setup

+Note: These instructions assume a Mac/Linux environment

-1. On your local computer, run
+1. Make sure [Open JDK is installed](https://java.com/en/download/help/linux_x64_install.html) on your local computer
+2. Run

    `git clone https://github.com/watturkara/EC552_Project_DBLink_Plugin.git`
-2. Go to the following directory from the root of the repo `Final_Project_SynBioHubDBLinkPlugins/Code/UniProt_Plugin`
+3. Go to the following directory from the root of the repo `Final_Project_SynBioHubDBLinkPlugins/Code/UniProt_Plugin`
-3. Run
+4. Run

     `pip install -r requirements.txt`